ralph9/FirstChamber/README.md

 # FirstChamber
-First website for the PWS course in PWr, consisting of a simple static website
+First delivery for the PWS course in PWr, consisting of a simple static website